intergalacticfm/plugin.review.intergalacticfm/overview.md

 ## Zahara (zahara)

-**Tagline** (two to five words): *DRAFT: *
+**Tagline** (two to five words): *Cocktailbar Scheveningen*

 **Genre** (one to three genres): *electronic music*

-**Plot** (twenty to thirty words): *DRAFT: Live stream from Zahara cocktail bar which is located directly at the beach in Scheveningen, the Netherlands.
-A frequent location for Intergalactic FM djs and host for many of the IFM's infamous top 100.
+**Plot** (twenty to thirty words): *Live stream from Zahara cocktail bar which is located directly at the beach in Scheveningen, the Netherlands.
+A frequent location for Intergalactic FM djs and has hosted for many of the IFM's infamous top 100.
 The most West you can go on Holland's Coast.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../plugin.video.intergalacticfm/resources/zahara-poster.png "Poster")